id774/automaticruby/README.md

 `<year>.<month>`

-This naming convention is to mimic the Ubuntu.
+This naming convention is to mimic Ubuntu.

 Developers